 The start of spring means Mother Nature reawakens.
 Flowers bloom, daylight lasts until 7:00 pm, and everything that seemed to be soundly sleeping during winter slowly comes to life.
 Perhaps you think of Easter when you think of spring, or, more broadly, bunnies, and blooms, and green grass.
 And people around the world celebrate this season of rebirth with their own traditions.
 Many Middle Eastern countries, for example, celebrate the Persian New Year (which starts in spring) with a traditional recipe of Kuku Sabzi, a frittata packed with herbs, to signify the bounty of fresh ingredients that spring offers.

-Inspired by this tradition of using fresh herbs to celebrate the season, we decided to make our own little herb homes—with hanging mason jar gardens.
+Inspired by this tradition of using fresh herbs to celebrate the season, and while we’re all at home, we decided to make our own little herb homes—with hanging mason jar gardens!
 This simple DIY is perfect to bring spring into your kitchen, or onto your plate, and perhaps you’ll even use your hand-grown herbs to make your own Kuku Sabzi this year.

 To make these hanging mason jar herb gardens, you’ll need: